• Skip to main content

 3. Fix “Blank” Value in Pivot Table

 Instead of seeing empty cells, you may see the words “blank” being reported in a Pivot Table.
-As mentioned above, this error is occurring due to presence of empty cells in your Source Data File.
+As mentioned above, this error is occurring due to presence of empty cells in the Source or Data File being used by the Pivot Table.

 You can either fix this error by using Custom Values (methods as discussed above) or hide “blank” in Pivot Table by following the steps below.